We were most impressed with the organisation of your tour from the time we arrived in Ecuador till the time we left.

 Famous as a haven for the Big Five and luxury game lodges, Sabi Sands shares an unfenced border with Kruger National Park.
 Two perennial rivers have created a riverine of bushveld where wild animals cross back and forth, following ancient migration paths.

 Located in the westerns sector of the Sabi Sand Private Reserve, Savanna Private Game Reserve is home to an exclusive and welcoming safari lodge.

 Surrounded by magnificent bushveld views and looking out onto an illuminated waterhole, Savanna Lodge rests in lush, open extensive gardens.

-Tswalu Kalahari Private Game Reserve is South Africa’s largest private reserve at over 100 000ha.
-The reserve is home to a superb variety landscapes and wildlife, including black-maned lions, meerkats, cheetah, giraffe and buffalo, as well as many rarer species such as aardvark, aardwolf, mountain zebra and the endangered pangolin.
+Tswalu Kalahari Private Game Reserve in South Africa’s largest private reserve at over 100 000ha.
+The reserve is home to superb variety landscapes and wildlife, including black-maned lions, meerkats, cheetah, giraffe and buffalo, as well as many rarer species such as aardvark, aardwolf, mountain zebra and the endangered pangolin.

 Against the dramatic backdrop of the Korannaberg Mountains, Tswalu Motse is an isolated oasis which lies baking beneath the Kalahari sun.